 You can obtain a BSD licensed UEFI Shell from the TianoCore EDK2 project:

-• Shell v2:
+- Shell v2:

-• edk2-shell provides x86_64 Shell for x86_64 (64-bit) UEFI and IA32 Shell for IA32 (32-bit) UEFI - compiled directly from latest TianoCore EDK2 release.
+from the time the ISO was built. - edk2-shell provides x86_64 Shell for x86_64 (64-bit) UEFI and IA32 Shell for IA32 (32-bit) UEFI - compiled directly from latest TianoCore EDK2 release.

-• uefi-shell-gitAUR provides x86_64 Shell for x86_64 (64-bit) UEFI and IA32 Shell for IA32 (32-bit) UEFI - compiled directly from latest TianoCore EDK2 source.
+- uefi-shell-gitAUR provides x86_64 Shell for x86_64 (64-bit) UEFI and IA32 Shell for IA32 (32-bit) UEFI - compiled directly from latest TianoCore EDK2 source.

-• Shell v1:
+- Shell v1:

-• Precompiled UEFI Shell v1 binaries from TianoCore (not updated anymore upstream as of Jan 10, 2014).
+- Precompiled UEFI Shell v1 binaries from TianoCore (not updated anymore upstream as of Jan 10, 2014).

-• Patched shells:
+- Patched shells:

-• Precompiled UEFI Shell v2 binary with bcfg modified to work with UEFI pre-2.3 firmware - from Clover EFI bootloader.
+- Precompiled UEFI Shell v2 binary with bcfg modified to work with UEFI pre-2.3 firmware - from Clover EFI bootloader.

 Shell v2 works best in UEFI 2.3+ systems and is recommended over Shell v1 in those systems.
 Shell v1 should work in all UEFI systems irrespective of the spec. version the firmware follows.
 More information at ShellPkg and the EDK2 mailing list thread—Inclusion of UEFI shell in Linux distro iso.